 Marketing and Public Relations were once considered two distinct fields.
-The goal of marketing is to promote products or services and Public Relations is about brand promotion and image.
-Marketing and Public Relations departments have worked separately for a long time with many brands banning Public Relations from the Marketing Mix.
-But can we continue with this kind of organization?
-We asked Michael Jais, CEO Launchmetrics, the same question:
+The goal of marketing was to promote products or services and Public Relations was about brand promotion and image.
+In the past, Marketing and Public Relations department worked separately with many brands separating Public Relations from the Marketing Mix.

-Consumer’s buying decisions are no longer guided only by the need or want to buy products themselves but by the values conveyed by companies that sell these products.
-A striking example of these new trends is the increasing decline of ROI from advertising, whether it is on or offline.
+Customers’ buying decisions are no longer guided only by the need or want to buy products themselves but by the values conveyed by companies that market these products.
+A striking example of this new trend is the increasing decline of ROI from traditional advertising, whether on or offline.

 According to Michael Jais, CEO at Launchmetrics, “The goal is to assist companies throughout these changes and provide them with tools that meet their new needs.”

-The time where Marketing and Public relations were separate is over.
-Marketing and Communication issues are now merged and are becoming more oriented towards the “digital economy.”
+The focus of Marketing and Communication teams are now merging and becoming more oriented towards the “digital economy.”
 It is crucial to anticipate the expectations and working methods of future Communication professionals, and be able to offer solutions that meet those needs.
 By keeping a constant stream of communication open between both teams, the intel collected by PR divisions can help to determine future marketing decisions based on needs from press, contacts, audience responses and so on.